tranquilts/MATCH/README.md

 - Error prevention: The interface should guide users to avoid errors such as highlighting invalid selections.

 ### **Ease of use**
-- Ease of learning: Users must be able to understand how to play within 1–2 minutes of first use and clear instructions should be available before using the game.
+- Ease of learning: Users should be able to understand the game rules and gameplay within 1–2 minutes of first use.
+Instructions are automatically displayed before starting to support new users.
-- Simple navigation: The interface should have a minimal number of steps to load and start a game (e.g., one click/tap from the homepage or button).
+- Simple navigation: The interface should include as few steps as possible to load and start a game (e.g., one click/tap from the homepage or button).
-- Essential functions (start, hints, exit) must be clearly visible and accessible at all times.
+- Essential functions (start, hints, exit) should be visible and accessible at all times.
 - Low cognitive load: Instructions should be concise and written in simple language.
-- Minimal setup: No downloads required and the game should be playable immediately after loading the page.
+- Minimal setup: Requires no downloads and the game loads automatically from the homepage.

 Purpose: Provide players with clear, automatic responses to their actions during gameplay.
 Functionality: